dh-tech/dh-tech.github.io/content/news/2020-01-10-announcing-january-workshop.md

 title:  "DHTech January Webinar: How to build local DH RSE communities?"
 date: 2020-01-10T9:00:00
 author: Julia Damerow
-excerpt: On Thu, Jan.
+summary: On Thu, Jan.
 23, 2020 at 10am ET/4pm CET, we will be discussing how to build local DH RSE communities.
 We will talk about questions such as how you can go about finding like-minded people at your institution or area or what methods have people successfully applied to build a DH RSE community?
 slug: announcing-january-workshop

 tags: